 Market Value: current value of all cryptocurrency assets in portfolio

 - Total Deposits: cumulative fiat used to purchase cryptocurrency plus the market value of received cryptocurrency at the time it was received (note: received cryptocurrency includes staking income, mining income, gifts received, payments received, etc., but not cryptocurrency received from a purchase or trade)

 Total Proceeds: cumulative fiat proceeds from selling cryptocurrency + fair market value of sent cryptocurrency at the time it was sent (note: sent cryptocurrency includes crypto sent to a third party as a donation, gift, payment, etc.)

 - Reinvested Fiat: fiat proceeds from selling cryptocurrency that are reinvested back into purchasing more cryptocurrency

 Net Proceeds (aka reinvestment-adjusted proceeds): total proceeds minus reinvested fiat

-Note: If you want to ignored crypto deposits and withdrawals, we you can also view your Net Fiat Invested (on the unrealized performance page) — your total fiat put into crypto purchases minus your total fiat earned from cryptocurrency sales.
+Note: if you want to ignore crypto deposits and withdrawals, you can also view your Net Fiat Invested (on the unrealized performance page) — your total fiat put into crypto purchases minus your total fiat earned from cryptocurrency sales.

 Total Return Calculation